Junshen18/Crypto-Weather-Forecast-Extension/README.md

-# 🌤️ Crypto Weather Forecast Extension
+# 🌤️ Froggy Crypto Weather Forecast Extension

 A Chrome extension that presents cryptocurrency market conditions as intuitive weather forecasts.
 Get real-time "weather reports" for crypto markets with storms representing high volatility, sunny skies for stable bull markets, and everything in between.